adutta4/protocols/CoRAL/CoRAL.md

 $dorado basecaller --recursive --reference $hg38 "hac,5mCG_5hmCG" $pod5_dir > {Your File Name}.bam
 ```

 To run this script, copy it into the directory you wish to run it in.
-You will need to change the directory where your pod5 files are stored (`$pod5_dir`) and the file name, as shown above.Submit the job with slurm using `sbatch run_dorado.sbatch`.
+You will need to change the directory where your pod5 files are stored (`$pod5_dir`) and the file name, as shown above.
+Submit the job with slurm using `sbatch run_dorado.sbatch`.
 Once this has run, you should obtain a BAM file for your sample.

 ## Step 2: Run Samtools sort and index
 The BAM file you obtained above has to be sorted and  indexed before cnvkit can run.
 The script to do this is located at the same directory as above, called `samtools.sbatch`.
 You will need to change the `source` to your own conda.sh file (this is likely similar to `/home/{your username}/miniconda3/etc/profile.d/conda.sh`).
 In addition, the file names can be changed accordingly.